Skip to content

 • and more...

 • It is recommend pre-setting a username and password as well as enabling the SSH server.
-This way the Pi-Tron CM4 can be booted and run headless.
+This way the Pi-Tron CM4 can be booted headless.

-• Click on Write to write the selected image to the eMMC memory of the CM4.
+• Click Yes again to confirm to write the image to the eMMC.

 • Once the write process has finished, the removable media is ejected automatically.